Random walks on $\mathrm{Homeo}(S^1)$: Statements of the results

-where $q<1$ depends on $\nu$ only. \end{thm} We can obtain the same result for random walks on a semigroup of continuous injective transformations of a compact interval $I$, since seeing $I$ as a part of $S^1$, such an injective map can be extended to a homeomorphism of the circle.
+where $q<1$ depends on the random walk only. \end{thm} We can obtain the same result for random walks on a semigroup of continuous injective transformations of a compact interval $I$, since seeing $I$ as a part of $S^1$, such an injective map can be extended to a homeomorphism of the circle.
 Thus, in some sense, the surjectivity of the iterated transformations is not important.
-The injectivity, though, is primordial: one cannot hope to obtain a contraction phenomenon by iterating maps homotopic to $z\mapsto z^2$.\\
+The injectivity, though, is primordial: one cannot hope to obtain a contraction phenomenon by iterating transformations of the circle homotopic to $z\mapsto z^2$.\\

-In the case where the semigroup $G$ associated to a random walk on $\mathrm{Homeo}(S^1)$ preserves a probability measure $\mu$, then the topological support $K$ of $\mu$ is a compact minimal invariant by the group $\tilde{G}$ generated by $G$, and hence we have the standard trichotomy: $K$ is either $S^1$, a Cantor set or a finite set.
-It is then standard to prove that $\tilde{G}$ is conjugated to a group of isometries if $K=S^1$, and conjugated to a group of isometries if $K$ is a Cantor set.
-This fact allows to obtain an interesting classification of random walks on $\mathrm{Homeo}(S^1)$:
+In the case where the semigroup $G$ associated to a random walk on $\mathrm{Homeo}(S^1)$ preserves a probability measure $\mu$, then the topological support $K$ of $\mu$ is a compact minimal invariant by the group $\tilde{G}$ generated by $G$, and hence we have the standard trichotomy: $K$ is either $S^1$, a Cantor set or a finite set (see for exemple \cite{Navas}, Theorem 2.1.1).
+It is then standard that $\tilde{G}$ is conjugated to a group of isometries if $K=S^1$, and semiconjugated to a group of isometries if $K$ is a Cantor set.
+This fact allows to obtain an interesting classification of the random walks on $\mathrm{Homeo}(S^1)$:

-\begin{prop} Let $\omega\mapsto (f_\omega^n)_{n\geq 0}$ be a non degenerated random walk on a sub-semigroup $G$ of $\mathrm{Homeo}(S^1)$.
-Then one (and only one) of the following possibilities occurs: \begin{enumerate}[i)] \item $G$ does not preserve a probability measure, and the random walk is locally contracting in the sense given by Theorem \ref{main}. \item The random walk is semiconjugated to a random walk on $O_2(\R)$ (group of isometries of the circle) acting minimally on $S^1$. \item There is a finite set invariant by $G$. \end{enumerate} \end{prop} On this form, the statement is closed to Furstenberg's one in the linear case.
+\begin{cor} Let $\omega\mapsto (f_\omega^n)_{n\in \N}$ be a non degenerated random walk on a sub-semigroup $G$ of $\mathrm{Homeo}(S^1)$.
+Then one (and only one) of the following possibilities occurs: \begin{enumerate}[i)] \item $G$ does not preserve a probability measure, and the random walk has the local contraction property in the sense given by Theorem \ref{main}. \item The random walk is semiconjugated to a random walk on the compact group $O_2(\R)$ (group of the isometries of the circle) acting minimally on $S^1$. \item There is a finite set invariant by $G$. \end{enumerate} \end{cor} On this form, the statement is very close to Furstenberg's one \cite{Furstenberg} in the linear case.